vitessio/website/content/en/docs/get-started/kubernetes.md

 ## Setup Aliases

-For ease-of-use, Vitess provides aliases for `mysql` and `vclient`.
+For ease-of-use, Vitess provides aliases for `mysql` and `vtctlclient`.
 This script also sets up all the required networking:

 ```bash
 source alias.source
 ```

+Setting up aliases changes `mysql` to always connect to Vitess for your current session.
+To revert this, type `unalias mysql && unalias vtctlclient` or close your session.

 ### Connect to your cluster